 About the SUNSET Program and Our Staff

-The SUNSET Program, provided by the Ohio State University Office of Geriatrics and Gerontology, is an opportunity for those providing end of life care to older adults to obtain valuable continuing education and professional development in a broad range of end of life issues.
+The SUNSET Program, provided by the Ohio State University Office of Geriatrics and Interprofessional Aging Studies, is an opportunity for those providing end of life care to older adults to obtain valuable continuing education and professional development in a broad range of end of life issues.
 The program development team hopes you find the education useful and inspirational as you provide responsive care for important people at the most important time in their lives.

 Patrice Rancour, MS, RN, PMHCNS-BC, Lead Author for the SUNSET Program, has been in the health care field for over 35 years as a clinician, educator and consultant.
 A mental health clinical nurse specialist, she received both her undergraduate and graduate degrees in nursing at Ohio State University.
 She has authored 40 papers and presented at numerous conferences and symposiums.

 Patrice’s primary areas of interest include working with life-threatened individuals and their families, psychoneuroimmonology, complementary and alternative therapies, spirituality and healing, end of life care, and grief and loss issues.
 She continues to maintain a private practice in addition to her current position working with Ohio State University's Faculty/Staff Wellness Program providing work site wellness services to university employees.
 All things being equal, when she isn't working, she would rather be wandering the shoreline of a certain barrier island off the coast of Georgia.